OSGConnect/connectbook/start/software/singularity-containers.md

 our own distribution system (see below).

-See [this page][container-howto] for how to create a Docker image on your own computer and push it to Docker Hub so it can be used by the OS Pool.
+See [this page][container-howto] for how to create a Docker image on your own computer and push it to Docker Hub so it can be used by the Open Science Pool.

 When creating the Docker image, you will give it with an identifier with this format: `namespace/repository_name`